Complejo residencial Novye apartamenty v rayone Oba - Alaniya

 Sobre el complejo

-Stay Property Agency offers new apartments in the Oba area.
-The following layouts are presented in the residential complex: 1 + 1, 2 + 1, 3 + 1, 4 + 1.
-The area of the apartment is from 46 to 192 square meters.
-The distance to the sea is 5000 meters.
-When our customers have the question of buying a new apartment in an area with all the benefits and excellent neighbors of Europeans, we are fully confident in offering new apartments in Ob.
-Both are perfect for those families who want to live near the center of Alanya, while having all the best that is in Alanya.
-Infrastructure of the Oba area: shopping mall Alanyum, Neva Outlet, Kipa, Metro, network supermarkets Bim, A101, Şok, Migro, Koçtaş hardware supermarket, Vatan technology store, Also in Both is the largest state hospital in Alanya.
-For all ages, the following are assigned: prestigious Turkish private schools and colleges « Aşağıoba Hasan Atıcı Primary School », « Bahçeşehir Alanya College », « Ted Alanya College », the best municipal schools, kindergartens, a school with Russian-speaking teachers has opened.
+Stay Property offers new apartments in the Oba-Alania area.
+The following layouts are presented in the residential complex: 1 + 1, 2 + 1, 4 + 1.
+The area of the apartment is from 50.5 to 135 square meters.
+The distance to the sea is 2000 meters.
+If you choose an area for permanent residence in Alanya, then Both of you will do your best, especially if you have children.
+Both combine low-rise development, proximity to the center and the developed infrastructure needed for life in Alanya.
+Although Both are close to the center, new projects appear here with regular constancy, so buying an apartment in a new building is still real here.
+The infrastructure of the Oba area: Alanyum shopping center, large Neva Outlet shopping centers, Kipa, Metro, Turkish Bim, A101, Şok, Migros, Koçtaş construction and hardware supermarket, Vatan large hardware store.
+It is in Oba that the largest new city hospital operates.
+For children: prestigious Turkish private schools and colleges « Aşağıoba Hasan Atıcı Primary School », « Bahçeşehir Alanya College », « Ted Alanya College », kindergartens, a school with Russian-speaking teachers has opened.
 There are also private schools of various techniques, Waldorf School, Amerikan Kültür College.

 Localización de la nueva construcción